0xShad3/EMG-noise-filter/README.md

 # EMG-noise-filter
-Simple filter for EMG signals written in Python.
+Simple filter for EMG signals written in Python 3.

 ## Covering Dependencies and Usage
 To install the required libraries and run the script using the sample provided run the following commands.